hraban/lift/website/source/user-guide.md

     > (addtest (lift-examples-1)
         div-by-zero
+       (ensure-condition division-by-zero
-       (ensure-condition division-by-zero (let ((x 0)) (/ x))))
+           (let ((x 0)) (/ x))))
+    ==> #<Test passed>

+Notice that because we named the testcase `div-by-zero`, LIFT will replace the previous definition with this one.
+If you don't name your tests, LIFT cannot distinguish between correcting an already defined test and creating a new one.

-Now, we can run all the defined tests.
+Now, let's us [run-tests][] to run all our tests.
-Unless you tell it otherwise, LIFT runs all the test-cases of the most recently touched testsuite.
-In this case, thats lift-example-1.
+Unless you tell it otherwise, [run-tests][] runs all the test-cases of the most recently touched testsuite{footnote "By 'touched', I mean the last testsuite in which a testcase was run."}.
+Here, thats lift-example-1.

     > (run-tests)